706f6c6c7578/oc/README.md

 oc_guard_server.go uses [minicrypt](https://github.com/706f6c6c7578/minicrypt) to decrypt incoming data, prior it sends it to middlemen.
 The accepted message size for a Guard is limited to 42 KB.
 A new -h (hide server response) parameter was  added to oc_client.go, so that
 users can hide the server response.
+Why and when should you use a Guard node as first hop?
+In case you are not sure if your online computer is monitored by spyware.
+You simply create your messages on an offline computer and encrypt your payload with minicrypt.

 ## oc_email_server.go